- B504 Portland Square, Drake Circus, Plymouth, PL4 8AA

 My specific research areas are:

-- The development of manufactured soils from waste materials.
+- The reconstruction of soils from waste materials.

 - Biogeochemical processes within natural and anthropogenically-influenced environments.

-- Nutrient dynamics and concentrations across various environmental matrices.
+- Nutrient dynamics and concentrations across environmental matrices.

 - Water, sanitation, and hygiene (WASH).